nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2b2.
 User decides whether to overwrite or cancel the operation.
     * Use case resumes at step 2 if user decides to proceed

+**Use case: Edit Client Details**

+**MSS**

+1. User edits some details for an existing person by entering the edit command with index of the person and new details.
+2. AgentConnect validates the input.
+3. AgentConnect update the corresponding details of the person with the new details provided.
+4. AgentConnect shows a success message confirming the details fo the person have been edited.

+    Use case ends.

+**Extensions**

+* 2a.
+Some fields are invalid (e.g., name, phone, email).
+    * 2a1.
+AgentConnect shows an error message for the invalid fields.
+    * 2a2.
+User corrects the fields and resubmits the command.
+    * Use case resumes from step 2.

+* 2b.
+Person not found (Invalid index).
+    * 2b1.
+AgentConnect shows a warning message indicating index is invalid.
+    * 2b2.
+User resubmits the command with a valid index.
+    * Use case resumes from step 2.

 *{More to be added}*

 ### Non-Functional Requirements